The Grasscutter: Synopsis

-A landscape architect (Cooper) living in New Zealand finds that his past catches up with him.
+A landscape architect (McElhinney) living in New Zealand finds that his past catches up with him.
 Ulster Volunteer Force (UVF) loyalists from Northern Ireland have discovered the new identity he was given after becoming a "supergrass" and come after him, drastically increasing New Zealand's violent crime rate in the process.

 Production

+The film was a co-production between UK based Central Independent Television and an Auckland consortium headed by Tom Finalyson.
 It was shot in the south of New Zealand, in Dunedin and Queenstown.